T Level: Hairdressing, Beauty & Barbering

 The purpose of this T Level qualification is to ensure that students have the knowledge and skills needed to progress in skilled employment or higher education.
-This qualification provides opportunities to acquire practical technical skills and essential underpinning knowledge.
+This qualification focusses on the opportunities to acquire several practice and technical skills.
 The level 3 technical qualification in Hairdressing, Beauty & Barbering has the following components:

 A technical qualification, substantial industry placement, English & Maths and other occupational specific requirements where essential for entry to skilled employment.

 Our training salons are open to the public which gives you the chance to experience working on real clients before you start work.

 5 GCSEs at grade 4 or above, in addition to GCSE English at grade 4 or above.

 Candidates will be invited to attend an informal interview and provide a reference.

 (Please note the Beauty Pathway will commence in September 2024)

 Analyse, shampoo, treat and condition hair & scalp.